What is Oral Mucositis?

 But what exactly causes oral mucositis, and how can it be stopped?

-What Causes Oral Mucositis?
+What Causes Oral Mucositis in Chemotherapy Patients?

 Signs and Symptoms of Oral Mucositis

-Oral mucositis is a very common side effect of chemotherapy treatments, occurring in as many as 80 percent of high-dose chemotherapy patients (Source).
+Oral mucositis is a very common side effect of chemotherapy treatments, occurring in as many as 80% of high-dose chemotherapy patients (Source).
 Its symptoms are easily recognizable, usually featuring sores and ulcers in the mouth, difficulty swallowing or speaking, swelling, inflammation, and even possible infections.
 The combined weight of these effects often forces a patient to stop or limit eating and drinking, sometimes even necessitating a feeding tube or IV.

 In especially severe cases, patients must delay subsequent treatments due to the direct effects of the mucositis or the danger posed by associated weight loss.
 These delays can hinder patients’ recovery and hurt their overall prognosis, two things that any patient would want to avoid at all costs.
 Not only are these effects frustrating in the extreme, but they can also lead to longer periods of hospitalization and an increase in medical bills that are already sure to be considerable.

-How the Chemo Mouthpiece™ Works
+How does the Chemo Mouthpiece™ Work?

-The way the mouthpiece works is simple; just put it in your freezer for 6 hours upon receiving your Patient Kit and it is ready for use.
-At its center, there is a core of freshwater that freezes solid and serves to keep the device cool.
 Around that core, there is an outer section filled with saltwater, which can reach freezing temperatures without solidifying.
 Two tubes run through the center of the device to facilitate comfortable breathing while it is in use.
 Simply put the end of the Chemo Mouthpiece™ in your mouth during chemotherapy treatments and let it effectively chill your entire oral cavity, significantly reducing the severity of any oral mucositis in the process.